buc4lf/Paperless-to-Markdown-Conversions/README.md

 # Paperless to Markdown Conversion Script

-I use [Paperless](https://github.com/paperless-ngx/paperless-ngx) for archiving all scanned school newsletters and important mail that comes in my house.
+I use [Paperless](https://github.com/paperless-ngx/paperless-ngx) for archiving all scanned school newsletters, important mail, etc that comes in my house.
 This script is designed for use with my (or any) document processing pipelines, for preparing documents for use with AI models or for archiving in a text-based format.

 ## Prerequisites
 I'm using [Marker](https://github.com/VikParuchuri/marker) for the conversion process.
 You will need to follow their documented installation instructions first -